AntonSazonov/BigBlurTest/README.md

 mario@quasimondo.com
 https://medium.com/@quasimondo

 Do not use SIMD versions with disabled compiler optimizations.
 They'll be too slow.
 Use at least -O1 optimization level.
 All tested versions use 32-bit pixel format.
 Clang do much better optimizations with same flags than GCC.
 Both from MSYS2/MinGW64 toolchain.

 The fastest implementation I could write is about 1.6ms for a 1280x720 32bpp frame on an AMD Ryzen 7 2700 with 16 threads.

+TODO:
+ * Recursive Blur SIMD version

-Example on Youtube:
+Example on Youtube (need to be updated):
 [![Watch the video](https://github.com/AntonSazonov/Blur_Test/blob/main/screenshot.png)](https://youtu.be/xsU6lKb5LRA)